codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 }
 ```

-We also need to make sure to set this as the `android:name` for the application within the `AndroidManifest.xml`:
+We also need to make sure to set this as the `android:name` for the application within the `AndroidManifest.xml`.
+(In the previous sentence, it is unclear to what "this" refers and why "we need to make sure" that this change is made--will a failure to make the change cause a problem?)

 ```xml
 <?xml version="1.0" encoding="utf-8"?>